-Join Sean Adams for an in-depth discussion in this video European avant-garde, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video European avant-garde, part of Learning Graphic Design History.

 We like to think we live in a time…of radical and unprecedented change.…And in many ways, we do.…However, the early 20th century was a chaotic combination…of new inventions, technologies, and the shift…from an agrarian lifestyle to an urban culture.…Like today, there were some people intent…on holding on to the old traditions,…and other people that didn't think…the changes were fast enough.…In 1909 in Italy, Filippo Marinetti…formed a group of designers called the Futurists.…